Archive & Sync

 #Import

-1 import archive 0
+birdclaw import archive --json

-1 import archive ~/Downloads/twitter-archive-2025.zip 0
+birdclaw import archive ~/Downloads/twitter-archive-2025.zip --json

 Flags:

-• --select <kinds> — subset of tweets,likes,bookmarks,profiles,directMessages,blocks
+• --select <kinds> — comma-separated subset of tweets,likes,bookmarks,profiles,directMessages,followers,following

 Examples: